-Open a Tire Shop in 2025: Costs & Checklist
+How to Start a Tire Shop in 2026: Costs, Equipment & Profit Checklist

-Starting a tire shop in 2025 can be a smart move, with consistent demand and strong profit potential.
-But success depends on understanding your startup costs, equipment needs, and daily operations.
+Starting a tire shop in 2026 can be a smart move, with steady demand from daily drivers, fleets, used car buyers, and seasonal tire needs.
+But success depends on understanding your startup costs, equipment needs, inventory planning, staffing, pricing, and daily operations before opening.

 This guide breaks down the key steps to open a tire shop, from budgeting and setup to long-term profitability, plus why using a garage management system can streamline everything.